magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 delicious.

-Being a teacher of others you are an example to them, you’re a model for other You’re an example to your disciples.
+Being a teacher of others you are an example to them, you’re a model for other bhikkhus.
+You’re an example to your disciples.
 You’re an example to everybody, so don’t forget yourself.
 But don’t think about yourself either.
 If such thoughts do arise, get rid of them.
 If you do this then you will be one who knows himself.